 - Giving you advice on all documents and information received.

 - Advising you on joint or shared ownership.

 - Sending final mortgage deed to you for signature.

 Other Factors to consider which may affect your legal fees: –

 - Shared ownership scheme.

-- Using a help to buy scheme, and whether it is an equity loan or ISA.
+- Mortgaging where there is a help to buy scheme, and whether it is an equity loan or ISA.

-The following fee earners handle Residential Property matters:
+The following fee earners handle Mortgage and Re-Mortgage matters:

-Paul Strube is a Director and qualified Solicitor with over 35 years PQE.
-He has worked at Parker Arrenberg for over 4 years and specialises in residential and commercial property matters.
+Paul Strube is a Director and qualified solicitor with over 35 years PQE.
+He has worked at Parker Arrenberg for over 4 years as the Head of the Property department and specialises in Residential and Commercial Property matters.
 Paul holds a CQE Accreditation from The Law Society which is a recognised quality standard for residential conveyancing practices.